 How to Display Your Flag for the 4th

-The 250th anniversary is the perfect reason to fly your flag, but you should do it right.
-The U.S. Flag Code has specific rules about display, and getting them wrong is one of those things that bothers every veteran and Eagle Scout within eyeshot.
+The 250th is the perfect reason to fly your flag, and a good reason to do it right.
+The Flag Code has specific rules, and getting them wrong bothers every veteran and Eagle Scout within eyeshot.

 ★ Quick Flag Display Rules